filipponicolasi/CompPhysStud-PhD/README.md

-# task01-docker
+# Scientific Computing for Physics
-This is a small project for the 'Scientific Computing for Physics' PhD course, which explains how to install Docker on the Windows operating system and run AlmaLinux 9.
+This is a repository for the 'Scientific Computing for Physics' PhD course, which contains the tasks completed during the course.